jboss-ansible/hawkular-server/README.md

 [WIP] Hawkular Services Ansible Role
 ====================================

-To deploy and start Hawkular Services (the server part of Hawkular)
+To deploy Hawkular Services (the server part of Hawkular)

 Requirements
 ------------